The Truth of Prometheus (The Play)

 PROMETHEUS.

-Nay!
-I have not yet found the universal truth.
+Nay.
+I have not yet found it.

 PERSEPHONE.